Chicken Smells Like Eggs, Why Does It Happens?

 What Is Bad Chicken Smell Like?

-If the chicken meat is rotten, of course the smell will also be rotten and strong or not liked by human instincts.
+If the chicken meat is rotten, of course, the smell will also be rotten and strong or not liked by human instincts.
 Light rot or decay at a mild level is to smell like ammonia or like the smell of rotten eggs.
 If the chicken is still raw, the color can also identify spoilage.
-Usually a faded or dark color is a sign that the meat has been broke.
+Usually, a faded or dark color is a sign that the meat has been broken.

 What you need to know is that fresh chicken does not emit a bad smell.
 When it is fresh, the flesh is pink, the texture is firm and not slimy.